Sydney FC in international football: Friendlies

 Sydney FC did not participate in any international friendlies again until the 2013–14 season when the club decided to tour to club captain, Alessandro Del Piero's native Italy, playing six sides in the northern part of the country.
 The results were varied, Sydney finished the tour with three wins, one draw and two losses.
 Sydney also made a pit-stop in Japan on-route to Italy playing against Sagan Tosu in July, losing 2–1.

 The 2014–15 pre-season again saw Sydney FC participating in a friendly tournament, this time in New Zealand.
 The tour was called the Football United Tour and games were held in Dunedin, Auckland and Wellington over three days.
 Newcastle United F.C. and West Ham United F.C. were invited to represent the English Premier League and Sydney FC and Wellington Phoenix were the A-League representatives.
 However they did not play against each other in the tournament.
 Instead, they each played an English team during the week (in Dunedin or Auckland) and played the other English team in a double-header on the Saturday in Wellington.

-The post-season saw even more English world-class clubs arrive in Australia, with London clubs Tottenham Hotspurs F.C. and Chelsea F.C. participating in exhibition matches in May and June 2015.
+The post-season saw even more English world-class clubs arrive in Australia, with London clubs Tottenham Hotspur F.C. and Chelsea F.C. participating in exhibition matches in May and June 2015.
 Sydney lost both matches by a scoreline of 0–1 despite being very competitive.

 After a two-year hiatus, world-renowned English clubs again returned to Australia in May and July 2017.
 Sydney first played Liverpool F.C., losing 0–3, then Arsenal F.C., losing 0–2.

 The notion of football friendly tournaments returned in 2022 and saw the Sydney Super Cup being held for the first time.
 Celtic were originally due to be joined by rivals Rangers in a four-team three-match tournament, however Everton eventually took Rangers place in the tournament after they withdrew from the tournament on 21 March 2022.
 The only match Sydney participated in was against Celtic, winning the match 2–1.